mrmupton/editablegrid/doc/README.txt

 ================================================================================================================
 = WARNING                                                                                                      =
 ================================================================================================================
-= Documentation below is NOT up to date as it does not contain the latest features added in EditableGrid 2.0.  = = We currently have no time to update the documentation properly, so we chose to release version 2.0 as-is.    = = The best way to learn using EditableGrid is to play with the fairly complete examples (examples/index.html). =
+= Documentation below is NOT up to date as it does not contain the latest features added in dataGridOutput 2.0.  = = We currently have no time to update the documentation properly, so we chose to release version 2.0 as-is.    = = The best way to learn using dataGridOutput is to play with the fairly complete examples (examples/index.html). =
 ================================================================================================================

 ========================
-= EditableGrid v1.0.11 =
+= dataGridOutput v1.0.11 =
 ========================

 Introduction
 ------------

-EditableGrid is a Javascript library that allows you to make the tables in your web sites and applications editable.
-EditableGrid focuses on simplicity: only a few lines of code are required to get your first table up and running.
+dataGridOutput is a Javascript library that allows you to make the tables in your web sites and applications editable. dataGridOutput focuses on simplicity: only a few lines of code are required to get your first table up and running.

-You can use the EditableGrid library in two ways:
+You can use the dataGridOutput library in two ways:

 1) Hook up to an existing HTML table.
-   This approach can be very useful for plugging EditableGrid on an existing web application.
+   This approach can be very useful for plugging dataGridOutput on an existing web application.

 2) Build your grid from an XML description of the table structure and contents.
    This approach is recommended if you're writing a new web application (or if you are want to improve an existing web application).